risulkarimx1/Idle-Game-Base/README.md

 ## Solution objective:

-The main objective of the proposed solution is to effectively deliver the requested feature.
+The main objective of the proposed solution is to effectively deliver a base game for idle games in general.
 In addition, I have taken the initiative to investigate potential avenues for developing a production-ready, scalable project.
 This approach ensures that the project remains modular, facilitating the easy addition of further resources and enabling seamless continuation of its development.

 # Key features 💡